-34. Rebuilt vault

-Prior to commencement of relevant works details of the rebuilding of the northern vault to proposed unit 1 shall be submitted to and approved in writing by the Local Planning Authority.
+34. Rebuilt vault Details of the rebuilding of the northern vault to proposed unit 1 shall be submitted to and approved in writing by the Local Planning Authority prior to these works being carried out.
 Details will include how it is to be formed to match the adjoining vault exactly and without impacting on this remaining vault.
 Development shall be carried out in accordance with the approved details.
+REASON